johanberntsson/ozmoo/documentation/manual/manual.md

 Tell the interpreter that a custom font will be used.

+    DANISH_CHARS
+	FRENCH_CHARS
 	GERMAN_CHARS
+	ITALIAN_CHARS
+	SPANISH_CHARS
+	SWEDISH_CHARS

-Map German characters in ZSCII to their PETSCII equivalents.
+Map national characters in ZSCII to their PETSCII equivalents.
+No more than one of these can be enabled.

     SMALLBLOCK